jpdsceu/synology-notifications/README.md

 1. Add this repo via Docker
 1. Add a `WEBHOOK_URL` environment variable and set it to your service's url.
     1. For discord, you can find this in `Edit channel->Integrations->Webhooks->WebhookName->Copy webhook URL`
-    1. You can optionally add a `USERNAME` environment variable to override the webhook's name (Discord only)
+1. Add a `DISCORD_ROLE` environment variable and set it to your discord server role ID.
+    1. For discord, typing '\@ROLENAME' on your desired discord server and you can find a number between '<@&' and '>'

 ## Setup for Synology
 1. Add a new SMS provider in `Control Panel`